wkaisertexas/wkaisertexas.github.io/src/content/blog/custom-optimization-passes.md

 ## Docker

-- Use a builder Dockerfile to minimize package size runtimes
+- Use a builder Dockerfile to minimize runtimes size
 - Use read-only services when using Dockerfiles
+- Add a `.dockerignore` since docker first creates a tar ball of the current directory before building your image (including `.git` folder by default)

 ## General Code Cleanliness

-- Make sure it is `README.md` instead of `readme.md` or something derivative
+- Make sure it is `README.md` instead of `readme.md`, `README` or something derivative
 - Specify the language ```python` in markdown code blocks